slimphp/Slim-Website/docs/start/web-servers.md

 RewriteRule ^ index.php [QSA,L]
 {% endhighlight %}

-Slim requires Web server with URL rewriting.
-Make sure to enable Apache mod_rewrite module and your virtual host is configured with the `AllowOverride` option so that the `.htaccess` rewrite rules can be used:
+This `.htaccess` file requires URL rewriting.
+Make sure to enable Apache's mod_rewrite module and your virtual host is configured with the `AllowOverride` option so that the `.htaccess` rewrite rules can be used:

 {% highlight text %}
 AllowOverride All